HOME

 Freidrich Sr. worked as a longshoreman.

-When they lived in Brooklyn he most likely worked at the Atlantic Docks in Red Hook.
-The Atlantic Docks were Brooklyn's biggest 19th century commercial development and comprised over forty acres of protected basin.
-There were huge grain elevators and warehouses.
+When they lived in Brooklyn Fritz surely worked on one of the docks in Red Hook.
+Brooklyn was one of the busiest ports in the world in the late 1880s.
 Access for goods and people from the end of Hamilton Ave to lower Manhattan on the New Ferry was a 12 to 15 minutes trip.
 The area was active from the mid-1800 until well after the "turn of the century".

-See Brooklyn now or at the bottom of the page.
+See Brooklyn and Life in Red Hook, Brooklyn now or at the bottom of the page.

 Hoboken was another major shipping center in the New York area.